-Indication Imaging Study Complete resection Individuals receiving post-operative adjuvant chemotherapy See: Surveillance/Follow-up (ONC-16.4) Recurrence suspected CT Chest with contrast (CPT[®] 71260) and CT Abdomen and Pelvis (CPT[®] 74177) with contrast After completion of planned neoadjuvant therapy Prior to surgical resection in individuals with non- metastatic rectal cancer: CT Chest with contrast (CPT[®] 71260) and Any ONE of the following: CT Abdomen and Pelvis with contrast (CPT[®] 74177) CT Abdomen with contrast (CPT[®] 74160) and MRI Pelvis without and with contrast (CPT[®] 72197) Unresectable disease or metastatic disease on chemotherapy Every 2 cycles of chemotherapy treatment and at the completion of chemotherapy: CT Chest with contrast (CPT[®] 71260) and CT Abdomen and Pelvis with contrast (CPT[®] 74177) Further evaluation of an inconclusive liver lesion seen on CT Potentially resectable liver metastases MRI Abdomen without and with contrast (CPT[®] 74183)
+Indication lmaging Study Complete resectionIndividuals receiving post-operative adjuvant chemotherapy See: Surveillance/Follow-up (ONC-16.4) Recurrence suspected (i.e., signs or symptoms, elevated CEA) CT Chest with contrast (CPT® 71260) and CT Abdomen and Pelvis (CPT® 74177) with contrast After completion of planned neoadjuvant therapy Prior to surgical resection in individuals with non-metastatic rectal cancer: • CT Chest with contrast (CPT® 71260) and Any ONE of the following: • CT Abdomen and Pelvis with contrast (CPT® 74177) • CT Abdomen with contrast (CPT® 74160) and MRI Pelvis without and with contrast (CPT® 72197) Unresected primary disease or metastatic disease on chemotherapy Every 2 cycles of chemotherapy treatment and at the completion of chemoradiotherapy: CT Chest with contrast (CPT[®] 71260) CT Abdomen and Pelvis with contrast (CPT[®] 74177) CT with contrast of other involved or symptomatic areas Further evaluation of an inconclusive liver lesion seen on CT Potentially resectable liver metastases MRI Abdomen without and with contrast (CPT® 74183)

-Indication Imaging Study ONE of the following: • PET/CT (CPT [®] 78815) Postoperative elevated or rising CEA or LFTs with negative recent conventional imaging Isolated metastatic lesion(s) on other imaging and individual is a candidate for aggressive surgical resection or other localized treatment to metastasis for curative intent Differentiate local tumor recurrence from postoperative and/or post-radiation scarring New or worsening pelvic pain and recent CT imaging negative or inconclusive MRI Pelvis without and with contrast (CPT[®] 72197)
+Indication Imaging Study ONE of the following: • PET/CT (CPT® 78815) Postoperative elevated or rising CEA or LFTs with negative recent conventional imaging Isolated metastatic lesion(s) on other imaging and individual is a candidate for aggressive surgical resection or other localized treatment to metastasis for curative intent Differentiate local tumor recurrence from postoperative and/or post- radiation scarring New or worsening pelvic pain and recent CT imaging negative or inconclusive MRI Pelvis without and with contrast (CPT® 72197)

-- If recurrence is suspected, CT Chest/Abdomen/Pelvis with contrast is the first line of imaging - Upon completion of neoadjuvant therapy, to insure the cancer has not progressed prior to definitive surgery, repeat imaging of the chest, abdomen and pelvis is indicated - With measurable disease or unresected primary disease on chemotherapy, CT imaging is indicated every 2 cycles of treatment to assess response and appropriateness to continue the same treatment or change to new therapy. - MRI Abdomen is indicated for inconclusive liver lesion or to better define resectability. - PET/CT may be used in specific situations to better determine cancer recurrence if CT/MRI is inconclusive.
+- If recurrence is suspected, CT Chest/Abdomen/Pelvis with contrast is the first line of imaging - NCCN states that ctDNA is not recommended for surveillance (Benson III, 2025). - Upon completion of neoadjuvant therapy, to insure the cancer has not progressed prior to definitive surgery, repeat imaging of the chest, abdomen and pelvis is indicated - With measurable disease or unresected primary disease on chemotherapy, CT imaging is indicated every 2 cycles of treatment to assess response and appropriateness to continue the same treatment or change to new therapy. - MRI Abdomen is indicated for inconclusive liver lesion or to better define resectability. - PET/CT may be used in specific situations to better determine cancer recurrence if CT/MRI is inconclusive.
 These results may allow aggressive interventions (surgery, radiation, liver directed therapy) to take place with goal of cure, explain elevated or rising CEA level or LFTs with negative conventional imaging and can also be useful to differentiate surgical/radiation scarring from cancer.
 A systemic review and metaanalysis of 11 studies using PET/CT with elevated CEA and negative CT Chest/ Abdomen/Pelvis showed a sensitivity of 94% and specificity of 77% in detection of tumor recurrence.